vmoroz/napi-dotnet/Runtime/TypedModel/README.md

 ### TypeScript type assertions

-The type assertion help the code analyser decide on correct use of types.
+The type assertion help the code analyzer decide on correct use of types.
 They are going to be implemented as a set of helper functions and custom attributes of user functions.
-Code analyser will enforce these rules.
+Code analyzer will enforce these rules.

 ### TypeScript literal types